-Stockham has seen only marginal growth in housing units since 1939.
-Due to the age of a majority of housing units in Stockham, there may be a need for special weatherization programs to bring these homes up to current energy efficiency standards.
+A total of 84.8% of all housing units in Hordville were constructed prior to 1980.
+Due to the age of these homes, there may be a need for special weatherization programs to bring these homes up to current energy efficiency standards.